3askaal/todo-app/README.md

 Small Todo App client made as a boilerplate.

-- React with Typescript
+- Written in React with Typescript
-- Styled Components and Styled System
+- Styled Components and Styled System for styling
 - Apollo Client for [server](https://github.com/3askaal/todo-server) communication
 - Linting and formatting with ESLint and Prettier
 - Fully tested with Jest and Testing library (React)